ishantbhurani/money-tracker-mern/README.md

-# Money Tracker (in progress)
+# Money Tracker

-This is a fully responsive MERN stack app to track your money.
+This is a fully responsive MERN stack app to track your daily expenses.
+It supports email and password based authentication.
+It's built with React, Node.js, Express, MongoDB, TypeScript, and Redux, to name a few.

 ## Table of contents